 Presented with special support from Joan and David Maxwell

 A rehearsal room descends from collaborative to absurd as a group of idealistic actors—three black and three white—come together to tell the little-known story of a centuries-old conflict in South West Africa.
 As the troupe try to recreate the extinction of the Herero tribe at the hands of their German colonizers, their own stories, subjectivities, and ingrained prejudices rise to the surface.
 Tensions mount as the actors discover the limits of their good intentions.

-One of TheNew York Times top 10 plays of 2012, We Are Proud to Present… is innovative, fast-paced, funny, and a wholly unique take on race, empathy, and the devastating consequences of our best intentions.
+We Are Proud to Present… is innovative, fast-paced, funny, and a wholly unique take on race, empathy, and the devastating consequences of our best intentions.

 Created and Performed by Elevator Repair Service Directed by John Collins April 1–April 20, 2014

 “How does one draw that line between Salome and the Kitty Kat Lounge?”– Justice Antonin Scalia

 Elevator Repair Service—the innovative company that created Gatz—comes to Woolly with their newest show, Arguendo.
 This time, they bring their unique theatrical style to the Supreme Court, tackling the 1991 First Amendment case Barnes v.
 Glen Theatre, brought to the court by a group of go-go dancers petitioning for their right to perform completely naked.